aws-samples/step-functions-workflows-collection/moderated-image-catalog-cdk/typescript/README.md

     cd moderated-image-catalog-cdk/typescript
     ```

-1. From the command line, use npm to install dependencies and run the build process for the Lambda functions.
+1. From the command line, use npm to install dependencies and run the build process.

     ```bash
     npm install